spillz-dxb/my-weekend-fdd-hobby/README.md

 # my-weekend-fdd-hobby
-Fault Detection Diagnostics for HVAC from ASHRAE Guideline 36 sequences in Jupyter Labs with Python & Pandas.
+Fault Detection Diagnostics for HVAC from ASHRAE Guideline 36 sequences in Jupyter Labs with Python & Pandas

-The purpose is for learning and pseudo code code development on actual FDD systems
+The purpose is for learning and pseudo code development on actual FDD systems

+Each ASHRAE Guideline 36 Fault Condition will be representded in unique IPython notebook

 ## Author